Information and Jewellery CAD software comparison list last updated and verified March 2021

 - Can do it, but not really designed for it: Geomagic Sculpt, Mudbox, Zbrush

-Organic Modelling (ie flowers, vines, scrollwork, filigree, etc.)
+Organic Character Modelling (ie flowers, vines, scrollwork, filigree, etc.)

-- Best: 3Design (especially with 3Shaper), Clayoo plug-in for Matrix and MatrixGold Essentials
+- Good: 3Design with 3Shaper, Clayoo plug-in for Matrix and MatrixGold Essentials,

 - Can do it, but not really designed for it: Countersketch

-Relief Sculpting (such as coins, medallions, or family crests):
+Relief Carving and Sculpting (such as coins, medallions, or family crests):

 - Best: Carveco (ArtCAM Jewelsmiths’ successor)